Health communication: Definition and origins

 Health communication is an area of research that focuses on the scope and implications of meaningful expressions and messages in situations or circumstances associated with health and health care.
 Health communication is considered an interdisciplinary field of research, encompassing medical science, public health, and communication studies.
+Health Communication emphasizes more than the dissemination of facts, it involves the collaborative context of a shared understanding about health concepts and actions across different audiences.
+According to Communicating About Health: Current Issues and Perspectives, health communication includes, cultural, interpersonal, physical, social, organizational and political processes that shape how people experience health information and health decisions.

 Health communication aims to increase knowledge by letting the public know what to do in a health crisis, be able to handle it smoothly and clearly without as much panic as when first discovering an illness or disease unknown to the public.
 Which research has shown that it can lead to behavioral change.
 It emphasizes that communication involves verbal and non-verbal messages between a sender and receiver.
 Effective communication is crucial for health-related outcomes and even situational analysis, which includes evaluating the audience to help guide the choice of appropriate messages and channels applied.

-General health communication has origins dating as far back as the 4th century BC.
-Ancient Greek physician Hippocrates first began writing about the connection between diseases and the environment, laying the foundation for the modern understanding of transmittable diseases.
-Additionally, during the late 18th century, British Navy surgeon James Lind began formally documenting mortality among sailors in his medical publication Treatise of the Scurvy in 1753.'
+The origins of health communication can be traced to early medical and public health practices.
+In the 4th century BCE, the writings of the Greek physician Hippocrates highlighted connections between health, disease, and environmental factors.
+In the 18th century, British naval surgeon James Lind documented the causes and prevention of scurvy, contributing to early evidence-based health communication through medical publications Treatise of the Scurvy in 1753.'

 The term health communications was used in 1961 when the National Health Council organized a National Health Forum to discuss challenges faced in the communications of health information (Helen, 1962).
 The term was used again in 1962 when Surgeon General Luther Terry organized a conference on health communication to discuss how various techniques can make health information available to the public (US Department of Health Education and Welfare, 1963).
 The term was adopted by members of an interest group at ICA, International Communication Association in 1975.